What Is Hydrocodone? Side-Effects, Withdrawal Symptoms, & Risk Of Overdose

 • Ringing in the ears

-Aside from normal or common side effects of hydrocodone, there are some side effects that can be serious and dangerous.
+Some hydrocodone side effects can be serious and dangerous.
 If any of these serious side effects occur, medical attention should be sought immediately:

 • Hives or itching